-This week we’re looking at our 7th pillar of health - mindful wellbeing.
-It can sound a little bit abstract, but mindful wellbeing the key to living a healthy holistic lifestyle that is both enjoyable and sustainable.
+This week we’re looking at our 7th pillar of health—mindful wellbeing.
+It can sound a little bit abstract, but mindful wellbeing is the key to living a healthy, holistic lifestyle that is both enjoyable and sustainable.

-Over the last 7 weeks we have learnt what to eat, what types of exercise are best for us and the essential nutrients we need for optimal health.
-Mindful wellbeing isn’t the “what” to do, it’s “how” to do it.
-It’s embracing calmness, balance and mindfulness to bring you energy and happiness.
+Over the last 7 weeks, we have learnt what to eat, what types of exercise are best for us, and the essential nutrients we need for optimal health.
+Mindful wellbeing isn’t “what” to do; it’s “how” to do it.
+It’s embracing calmness, balance, and mindfulness to bring you energy and happiness.

-In this blog I’m going to have a look at the concept of mindful wellbeing and why I think it’s so important for your health.
-I’m going to show you how to break down this idea of mindful wellbeing to apply it to key aspects of your life; improving your mental health, your relationships, your relationship to time, your career, your relationship with food and whatever practises of spirituality you enjoy.
+In this blog, I’m going to take a look at the concept of mindful wellbeing and why I think it’s so important for your health.
+I’m going to show you how to break down this idea of mindful wellbeing and apply it to key aspects of your life; improving your mental health, your relationships, your relationship to time, your career, your relationship with food, and whatever practices of spirituality you enjoy.

-Another important premise about the mind is, even though I’m a clinical nutritionist and I believe the body - with the right inputs - can do incredible things, the mind controls the system.
+Another important premise about the mind is that, even though I’m a clinical nutritionist and I believe the body, with the right inputs, can do incredible things, the mind controls the system.

 So, whatever you’re thinking about directly affects the physiology of your system.
-Even if you’re doing the right things - but you don’t enjoy it, or you’re doing it with a begrudging attitude - your body will respond with stress hormones.
-It’s for this reason you can’t white knuckle your way through a strict diet forever.
+Even if you’re doing the right thing but you don’t enjoy it or you’re doing it with a begrudging attitude, your body will respond with stress hormones.
+It’s for this reason that you can’t white knuckle your way through a strict diet forever.

-Because we know our thoughts and perceptions drive the hormones the pituitary gland releases for survival, actively practising mindfulness strategies to calm our thoughts is critical for how we feel.
+Because we know our thoughts and perceptions drive the hormones the pituitary gland releases for survival, actively practicing mindfulness strategies to calm our thoughts is critical for how we feel.

 The key we tell clients at the BePure Clinic is to embrace it as a process.
 It’s possible to respect and love where you are on your journey while wanting to make changes for the better.